danilouie/wearable-devices-chronic-illnesses/README.md

 ### About

 The project aims to analyze how machine learning algorithms, specifically RandomForestClassifier, can help to flag potential chronic diseases based on health data collected by user-wearable devices.
 For this project, we focus on data collected by Apple Watches and Fitbits.
+The project is conducted primarily with Python and Jupyter Notebook.

+---

 ### Data sources